-3. How many germ layers originate the body of platyhelminthes?
-In relation to this characteristic how are these animals classified?
+3. How many germ layers make up the body of platyhelminthes?
+How are they classified according to this feature?

-Platyhelminthes are the first triploblastic animals (remember that cnidarians are diploblastic), i.e., they present three germ layers: ectoderm, mesoderm and endoderm.
+Platyhelminthes are the first triploblastic animals (remember that cnidarians are diploblastic), meaning that they contain three germ layers: the ectoderm, mesoderm and endoderm.

-4. What are the types of digestion and of digestive system of platyhelminthes?
+4. What are the types of digestion and digestive system of platyhelminthes?

-Flatworms have incomplete digestive systems and they present extracellular and intracellular complementary digestions.
+Flatworms have incomplete digestive systems and use extracellular and intracellular complementary digestion.

-5. How are nutrients distributed by the digestive system in planarias?
+5. How are nutrients distributed by the digestive system in planaria?

-Planarias have single opening digestive system (incomplete) with ramifications that transport nutrients to all areas of the body.
+Planaria have a single-opening digestive system (incomplete) with branches that transport nutrients to all parts of the body.

-6. How is gas exchange done in flatworms?
+6. How is gas exchange carried out in flatworms?

 Platyhelminthes exchange gases exclusively by diffusion through their body surface.
-This is only possible because all cells are localized relatively near to the exterior since gases diffuse cell by cell (the flat shape of these worms is a feature that allows this type of respiration).
+This is only possible because all cells are located relatively near their exterior, since gases diffuse cell by cell (the flat shape of these worms is a feature that allows this type of respiration).